CompoundPiece: Evaluating and Improving Decompounding Performance of Language Models: Quantifying Negative Collection Bias

 Here, $\mathcal{L}$ is an edit distance metric such as Levenshtein distance \citep{levenshtein1966binary}.
 The optimal segmentation $\bm{s}^{\star}$ is the segmentation with the minimal cost: $\bm{s}^{\star} = \mathop{\arg \min}_{\bm{s}} C(\bm{s})$.

 In case of ties, we prefer segmentations with higher edit cost for segments with lower indices due to the preference for languages in our training set for suffixation over prefixation \citep{hammarstrom-2021-measuring}.\footnote{E.g., given $\bm{x} = \texttt{bridesmaid}$, $\bm{c} = \{\texttt{bride}, \texttt{maid}\}$, we prefer the segmentation \{\texttt{brides}, \texttt{maid}\} over $\{\texttt{bride}, \texttt{smaid}\}$ although their cost is equal.} There is a total of ${n\choose k-1}$ possible segmentations, so solving the optimization problem via enumeration of all solutions is only feasible for short words (Figure \ref{fig:norm_to_segment}).
 We introduce a more efficient search algorithm which is capable of quickly finding the optimal segmentation of long words by enumerating candidates in order of a lower bound on the edit distance in Appendix~\ref{appendix:efficient_segmentation}.
 This method can be used to turn the normalization predictions of a model into segmentation.
-We also use it to turn the ground-truth normalization from Wiktionary into a segmentation, making it possible to approximate compound segmentation performance by comparing the computed ground-truth segmentation to the computed segmentation produced by the model normalization predictions.
+We also use it on the ground-truth normalization from Wiktionary, making it possible to approximate compound segmentation performance by comparing the segmentation corresponding to the ground-truth normalization to the segmentation produced by the model normalization predictions.